What is buttongrass moorland?

 Where does Buttongrass moorland grow?

-Buttongrass is very common in western Tasmania, as shown on this distribution map.
+Buttongrass is very common in western Tasmania.
 It also occurs in other areas of south eastern Australia (South Australia, Victoria, New South Wales) though it is less common there than in Tasmania.
 In Tasmania buttongrass moorlands occupy more than one million hectares, approximately one seventh of the island.
 It is the most common vegetation type in many parts of the west and south west of the State where annual rainfall exceeds 1000 mm.
 While it does occur in eastern Tasmania it is confined to creek lines and depressions.

 Two easily accessible locations to see buttongrass moorlands are The Lyell Highway where it intersects Cradle Mountain - Lake St Clair National Park and the Strathgordon Road within the Southwest National Park.